-"I Wish You Were Here: Postcards as Cross Cultural Communication"
+"I Wish You Were Here: Postcards through the Eyes of the Other"

-The Department of Afroamerican and African Studies’ GalleryDAAS in conjunction with the Zimbabwe Cultural Centre of Detroit presents “I Wish You Were Here: Postcards through the Eyes of the Other", curated through the Zimbabwe Cultural Centre of Detroit (ZCCD) in Partnership with the National Gallery of Zimbabwe in Mutare, Zimbabwe.
+The Department of Afroamerican and African Studies’ GalleryDAAS in conjunction with the Zimbabwe Cultural Centre of Detroit presents "I Wish You Were Here: Postcards through the Eyes of the Other", curated through the Zimbabwe Cultural Centre of Detroit (ZCCD) in Partnership with the National Gallery of Zimbabwe in Mutare, Zimbabwe.

 GalleryDAAS exhibits contemporary black visual art.
 Collaborating with artists, curators, critics and art historians as well as with DAAS/U-M faculty and students, the gallery celebrates and interrogates the creativity of artists of Africa and its diasporas, not only in our exhibitions, but through our artist residency program and by offering gallery-based learning opportunities for DAAS and the broader U-M community.

 GalleryDAAS presents two or three exhibitions a year during the fall and winter semesters.
 The gallery is located on the ground floor of Haven Hall in Room G648.